Representation learning in cerebellum-like structures: Plasticity in expansion layers

+Since LTD and LTP depend on the postsynaptic depolarization, this suggests that synaptic plasticity in principal cells is highly sensitive to dendritic inhibition.
+Consistent with this, \emph{in vivo} facial stimulation in mice and rats induces LTP of MF-GrC synapses under pharmaceutical blocking of GABA$_\text{A}$ receptors, whereas LTD prevails when inhibition is unblocked~\cite{roggeri2008tactile, lu2022facial}.
+Similarly, in cerebellar slices, it has been found that LTP is confined to a small region where excitation exceeds inhibition, whereas LTD occurs in the surround where inhibition dominates~\cite{mapelli2007spatial, casali2020cellular}.
+Finally, unblocking of inhibition has been found to reverse the timing dependence of STDP at the MF-GrC synapse~\cite{sgritta2017hebbian}.
+These findings highlight the crucial role of inhibition in gating the direction of plasticity at MF–GrC synapses, thereby shaping plasticity in the cerebellar expansion layer.

-Beyond functional characterization, extensive work has delineated the molecular pathways underlying the induction and expression of LTP at MF–GrC synapses.
-Induction depends on the co-activation of postsynaptic metabotropic glutamate receptors (\textbf{mGluRs}) and N-methyl-D-aspartate receptors (\textbf{NMDARs}), along with engagement of protein kinase C (\textbf{PKC}) signaling, voltage-gated calcium channels (\textbf{VGCCs}), and mobilization of internal \calcium{}stores~\cite{rossi1996differential, d1999evidence, maffei2002presynaptic, sgritta2017hebbian}.
-Moreover, nitric oxide (\textbf{NO}) signaling downstream of NMDAR activation is critical for the induction of high-frequency-induced LTP, acting as a retrograde messenger to promote presynaptic modifications~\cite{d2005long, lu2022facial}.
+Beyond a functional characterization, extensive work has delineated the molecular pathways underlying the induction of LTP and LTD at MF–GrC synapses.
+In line with the \calcium{} dependence of LTP and LTD, their induction depends on the co-activation of postsynaptic metabotropic glutamate receptors (\textbf{mGluRs}), N-methyl-D-aspartate receptors (\textbf{NMDARs}), voltage-gated calcium channels (\textbf{VGCCs}) and the mobilization of internal \calcium{} stores~\cite{rossi1996differential, d1999evidence, maffei2002presynaptic, sgritta2017hebbian}.
+Of those, NMDARs have been found to be necessary for LTP induction, highlighting its sensitivity to coincident presynaptic input and postsynaptic depolarization, while mGluRs have been found to be sufficient for LTD during STDP~\cite{sgritta2017hebbian}.
+Finally, an important property of MF-GrC plasticity is that both, LTP and LTD induction, depend on nitric oxide (\textbf{NO}).
+This is interesting, because NO acts a retrograde messenger to promote \emph{presynaptic} modifications~\cite{d2005long, lu2022facial}.